 Payments Before Credit Cards

 People had purchased items in stores way before any type of credit card was available.
 They had to know how much money they could spend before shopping.
-Some also had checkbooks, and they would sign a piece of paper to purchase products.
+Some also had chequebooks, and they would sign a piece of paper to purchase products.

 Somewhere around 1865, department stores began issuing charge coins.
 These were usually made of celluloid, which was an early type of plastic, or metal such as copper.
 Charge coins displayed the customer’s identification number and the merchant’s image and were tied to the specific merchant.

-In 1891, traveler’s checks came into play and were mostly used abroad.
+In 1891, traveller’s checks came into play and were mostly used abroad.
 Merchants accepted them because the issuer guaranteed the payment, even if the check was forged.
 The only prerequisite was that the check had to be signed.

 1935 brought charge plates that were in use until the first credit card was established in the 1950s.
 Similarly to charge coins, these were issued by department stores and oil companies, each card for one merchant.
 Charge plates were the size of a dog tag.
 They had the customer’s name, address, and the issuer’s information written on them.